The stellar velocity dispersion in nearby spirals: radial profiles and correlations: RESULTS

 \subsection{Radial profiles}

 In Figure \ref{fig:disps} we show the \sigmaR of each Voronoi bin and as a function of galactocentric radius (\sigmaRR) for each galaxy in our sample.
 There are large variations in the radial behaviour of \sigmaR between galaxies, but the general trend is of decreasing \sigmaR with increasing $R$.
-The increase in \sigmaR at low $R$ is a natural consequence of radial inflow and is mediated by local gravitational instabilities \citep*[e.g.,][]{gri02,rom03,rom04,age09,for14,gol15,gol16,rom15}.
-The surface density $\Sigma$ and $\kappa$ increase due to radial inflow, but $\Sigma$ dominates which causes the \cite{tom64} parameter $Q = \kappa \sigma / \pi G \Sigma$ to decrease.
-Disc heating then occurs as follows: local instabilities set in when $Q$ drops below the critical stability value which causes $\sigma$ to increase.
-This process is illustrated in section 7.1 of \citet[][]{kor04}.

 Comparisons between \sigmaR\, and \sigmam\, are displayed in Figure \ref{fig:disps}.
 The radial behaviour of \sigmam is dominated by the typically exponential smooth decrease of \Sigmas and in the figure we see a far more pronounced decrease of \sigmam with increasing $R$ than for \sigmaR.
 Figure \ref{fig:disps} shows that \sigmam overestimates \sigmaR at low $R$, and in general at $R = l_{\star}$ we find that \sigmaR $<$ \sigmam\,.
 The data and shallower decline result in a switch-over at larger $R$ where \sigmaR $\geq$ \sigmam\,.
 However, due to the sparseness of \sigmaR data at large $R$ we cannot conclude that this is the general behaviour.